basetenlabs/truss-examples/mistral/pixtral-12b/README.md

 ### Hardware notes

-You need one A100 to run Pixtral at `fp32`.
-If you need access to A100s, please [contact us](mailto:support@baseten.co).
+You need one A100 to run Pixtral at `fp16`.

 ## Pixtral 12B API documentation